Frequently Asked Questions

 Students may access a number of services and resources through myGateway, including paying for parking permits, student ID cards, and other fees; registering for classes; and checking grades.

 If you are experiencing problems, including with login or PIN resets, contact the District Information Services Helpdesk at firstname.lastname@example.org or (714) 808-4849.
-For quick help, please refer to the District-provided guide below:
+For quick help, please refer to the District-provided myGateway help guide.

 Register for Classes

 Need to fill out your schedule, or forgot to waitlist and want to know if that class you were hoping to take opened up?
-Check out the Spring 2019 Open Class list.
+Check out the Fall 2019 Open Class list.

 How to Use an Add Code